tarik1bosunia/crop-images-Django_Javascript_Ajax/README.md

 # crop-images-Django_Javascript_Ajax
-this project is for giving croping image facility for backend image
+this project is for giving croping image facility before uploading to backend